Tay-j/Beast2.7-Dev-IntelliJ/README.md

 Copy the `testHKY.xml` from the examples folder from `beast2`.

+Right click the file and select `Refactor > Rename` and rename the file to `testF84.xml`

 Click the file and select `Edit > Find > Replace in Files`, then select `Scope` and set it to `Current File`.

 Replace all instances of `HKY` with `F84`, the replaces all instances of `kappa` with `kF84`.